ThatXliner/blog/_posts/2020-11-12-why-i-use-gnu-gpl.md

 > Haha!
 Get rekt, proprietary hoggers!
 You can't use my code while other people can!

 I believe that software should be free.... **as in freedom**.
 You are free to distibute, use, and modify.
-If you want to fork this, it must be open source.
+If you want to fork this (and make the forked code public), it must be ~~open source~~ GNU GPL (v3).

 In other words, I do not want proprietary companies having an advantage.
+They can't use my library without making it GNU GPL. 😝

 Even if these licenses seem like there will be no cost, you technically *can* use it for commercial purposes.
-It's just that it's quite useless to do that.
-While you *can* sell the MIT/Apache/GPL code under a price, but then you have to let them distibute the code, thus allowing them create a free ($0) version.
+It's just that it's quite useless to do that: you have to make the code freely distributed where then some guy or girl *could* (and it's totally allowed under GNU GPL) distibute a free copy with **zero changes**.
+Or as much changes as they like.

+Like I said, the distributed fork or copy *has* to be GNU GPL (v3 or the same version of GNU GPL).
+I'm also pretty sure they're not allowed to steal credit.

+GNU GPL is to code as America is to guns: free as in freedom.

 ### Conclusion